Waterline Square: Waterline Square

 In November 2016, GID received $1.243 billion in construction financing from a consortium of lenders including Wells Fargo, HSBC, JPMorgan Chase and the National Bank of Abu Dhabi.
 The financing represented one of the largest construction loans ever in New York City and came at a time when financing for condominium projects had been difficult to obtain.

 By November 2016, most of the site's foundations were complete.
 As of April 2017, the buildings on the site began rising above street level.
-The buildings topped out by the end of 2017.
 In June 2017, Cipriani S.A. signed a 28,000 sqft lease, with plans to open a food market with several restaurants and stalls.
+Sales for the condominiums began the same month, with a projected sellout of $1.15 billion and an average price of $4.4 million.
+The development topped out during December 2017.

-Sales for the condominiums began in June 2017, with a projected sellout of $1.15 billion and an average price of $4.4 million.
 The project was named New York City's fastest-selling condominium development in February 2018 by Architectural Digest, having sold 53 units worth over $200 million in just six months.
 Applications for the affordable housing units opened in October 2018 and were available until December 2018.
+The project was completed in June 2020.
+Cipriani began operating its food hall at Waterline Square, Harry's Table, in mid-2022.

-Architecture and design
+Architecture

-In total the project offers 1,132 units, split between 226 affordable apartments, 263 condominiums, and 643 market-rate apartments.
+In total, the project offers 1,132 units, split between 226 affordable apartments, 263 condominiums, and 643 market-rate apartments.
 In each building, the condominiums begin at the 20th floor and the rental units occupy the lower floors.
 Each building features separate entrances for the condo and rental sections.
 All the units feature high-end finishes and appliances from brands like Gaggenau Hausgeräte, Valli & Valli, and Dornbracht.